Open Carry – Hiking & Backpacking Holster

 Some people do not like having the holster retention release near the trigger, but I find the release lies exactly where my finger should be when I’m holding the gun – straight along the frame above the trigger.
 With the long double action pull on the trigger before the first round is fired this shouldn’t be an issue anyway.

 I have to say that this inexpensive in the waistband holster it is very comfortable, and conceals well.
 The Beretta doesn’t ‘print‘ when I’m wearing it – even when I’m wearing shorts and a tee shirt.
 Ginger doesn’t tend to notice if I’m wearing it or not.
 And people won’t know it is there unless they brush against it.
-People do not generally get that close to me.
+And people do not generally get that close.

 The retention of this holster is good too, the gun stays nice and secure even when I’m running.

 And yes, the weapon in these pictures is loaded, and there is a round in the chamber.
 However, the safety is on, and as mentioned above, the Beretta has a long and heavy first round trigger pull.
 It is safe.Copyright © 2017 Gary Allman, all rights reserved.